tricinel/cuddy/Readme.md

 - [Grouping](./docs/group.md).
 Group the items by a specified field.
 - [Count](./docs/count.md).
 Count the items by a specified field.
 - [Project](./docs/project.md).
 Limit the fields that are returned for each item.
 - [Transform](./docs/transform.md).
-Transform any of the properties of the matched items.
+Transform existing properties and add new properties to the matched items.

 ### Pipeline functions